 With a balance of free weights, machines, and aerobic equipment, the LCC Fitness Center offers something for everyone.
 Sign up for a Weight Training, Super Circuit, Zumba or Pilates class to add some 'positive' stress to your hectic schedule.
 See below for contact and other important information.

+Webpage: lowercolumbia.edu/student-fitness

-Phone number: (360) 442-2245 Webpage: lowercolumbia.edu/student-fitness Located in Gym (GYM)
+Located in Gym (GYM)

 Head Start/Early Head Start/ECEAP